programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

-# Example: use Jupyter and Anaconda to script MALLET topic modelling.
+# Example: use Jupyter and Anaconda to script MALLET topic modelling research.

 This is a digital-humanities-specific example of what's possible with the notebook environment.
 We demonstrate calling [MALLET](https://programminghistorian.org/lessons/topic-modeling-and-mallet) (a very popular tool in digital humanities research) from Jupyter using a python package (gensim) as an interface layer.
 We'll fit a MALLET LDA topic model on a collection of ee cummings poems.
 By combining Anaconda, Jupyter, python and MALLET, we can make our NLP analysis more easily reproducible and sharable.
 Parts of the below tutorial are drawn from tutorials available [here](https://radimrehurek.com/gensim/tutorial.html).